 When the anxiety rises to that level, it can move beyond being just a temporary issue.
 It can become a chronic problem.

 Chronic anxiety doesn’t just feel bad.
 In some cases, it can lead to disciplinary issues.
 Some kids may act out, clown around, or skip class.
 They may do that to avoid the shame they often feel during activities that involve reading.

 For some kids, the anxiety about reading doesn’t always stay limited to just reading.
 Kids may decide that if they “stink” at reading, they’ll “stink” at everything else.

 To avoid the risk of failure, they may avoid new challenges altogether.
 They may give up on other classes and activities when they become difficult, or not even bother trying in the first place.

 Having dyslexia doesn’t “pre-wire” kids to be anxious.
 But in many cases, the more stress kids face, the more sensitive to stress they become.
 This, and genetics, can contribute to a chronic anxiety disorder.

 With an anxiety disorder, worry and fears extend to all aspects of life.
 It can cause people to dread everyday events and obsess over how things might go wrong.
 It impacts how they function and gets in the way of enjoying life.

 While dyslexia doesn’t lead to anxiety disorder, the two conditions often co-occur.
 If your child has both, it can help to know you’re not alone.
-According to one study, nearly 29 percent of kids with a specific learning disability also have an anxiety disorder.
+According to one study, nearly 29 percent of kids with a also have an anxiety disorder.

 See an 11-year-old describe her dyslexia and anxiety.